mbergo-mn/HexaWget/README.md

-Sure, here's a funny and engaging `README.md` for your program "HexaWget", complete with emojis:

----

 # HexaWget 🚀🌐

 Hello there, Internet adventurers!
 Welcome to the world of **HexaWget**, where downloading files is not just fast, it's Hexa-fast! 🏎💨 Imagine a world where your downloads happen in the blink of an eye, where waiting is a thing of the past.
 That's HexaWget for you - the superhero of download managers! 🦸